-breaks any series of script executions by triggering the reboot after winst has finished the currently treated script.
+triggers the reboot after wInst has finished the currently treated script.

-ExitWindows /ImmediateReboot
+- ExitWindows /ImmediateReboot

 breaks the normal execution of a script anywhere inside it.
-When this command is called winst runs as directly as possible to its end entailing the system exitwindows call.
-In the context of an installed preloginloader it is guaranteed that after rebooting winst runs again in the script that was aborted.
-The script has to take provisions that the execution continues where it was left the turn before (otherwise we get an infinite loop ...)
+When this command is called wInst runs as directly as possible to its end entailing the system ExitWindows call.
+In the context of an installed preloginloader it is guaranteed that after rebooting wInst runs again into the script that was aborted.
+Therefore, the script has to take provisions that the execution continues after the point where it was left the turn before (otherwise we may get an infinite loop ...)
+Cf. the example in this section.